This article discusses the Living Church of God (LCG), and to a lessor degree, the Continuing Church of God (CCOG).

 As far as gospel proclamation priorities go, let me state that in its first month of official existence, the Continuing Church of God. reached more people with parts of Christ's gospel of the kingdom than any other non-GTA group as far as I have been able to tell.
 Basically, two million or so via radio and 100,000 or so via the internet.
 Thus, CCOG has the fruits that Philadelphians should be looking for.
 And since then?
-CCOG has reached millions more via radio and hundreds of thousands more on the internet, as well as put out printed materials in four languages, and internet materials in at least six languages (for specific details, please check out CCOG's weekly Letters to the Brethren).
+CCOG has reached millions more via radio and millions more on the internet, as well as put out printed materials in four languages, and internet materials in at least six languages (for specific details, please check out CCOG's weekly Letters to the Brethren).

 Although some in LCG prefer to believe their internet impact is higher than it is, I like to use a source such as Alexa to give a relative impact on how websites compare to the multiple millions of sites out there.
 One page suggested that there are about 500,000,000 websites.